-Source of the O.P. establishment and he rendered his unblemished service towards the employer since the date of his employment but on 18.08.2020 during the covid period the employer whimsically issued retrenchment notice without any rhyme and reason and thereby terminated his service illegally.
+Applicant's/workman's WS case, in a nutshell, is that he was a permanent employee of the O.P. establishment and he rendered his unblemished service towards the employer since the date of his employment but on 18.08.2020 JUD COT.
+OF WEST BENGAL GOVT.
+OF WEST BENGAL during the covid period the employer whimsically issued retrenchment notice without any rhyme and reason and thereby terminated his service illegally.